 For minimal false alarms, particularly on K band, we found the Auto LoK sensitivity setting to be optimal.
 With radar range to burn, we rarely found the need for maximum-sensitivity Highway mode and the attendant increase in false alarms.

 The OLED display has the same shortcomings we've mentioned before—low contrast and too much data crammed into too little space.
-The Max Ci—and especially the Max Ci 360—can deliver a vast array of information to the enthusiast driver although, unfortunately, it's too often incomprehensible.
+The Max Ci—and especially the Max Ci 360—can deliver a vast array of information to the enthusiast driver although, unfortunately, it's too often unreadable.
 Not infrequently we found the data either washed out by the sun or too tiny to be deciphered at a glance.

 We'd like to see Simple Mode and its rudimentary warning messages become a Sensitivity mode option, available with a button-click, rather than buried deep in the menu options.
-The users most likely to prefer this setting are also the least likely to be amenable to switching to Advanced Mode and wading into User Preferences to select it.
+The users most likely to favor this setting are also the least likely to be amenable to switching to Advanced Mode and wading into User Preferences to select it.

 Meter Displays (continued)